unageek/kigumi/README.md

 > [!NOTE]
 >
-> The result of each Boolean operation is regularized, i.e., the interior and then the closure of the result is taken.
+> The result of each Boolean operation is regularized, i.e., the interior of the result is taken first, followed by its
+> closure.

 | `Boolean_operator::`        | Set notation        | Venn diagram                              |
 |-----------------------------|---------------------|-------------------------------------------|